hwayne/learntla-v2/docs/beginner/concurrency.rst

 Example: Threads
 =================

 Let's go through another example of concurrency.
 We have two threads incrementing a single counter.
 At first, we'll have them do this atomically, and show that we get the expected value.
-Then, we'll make the updates nonconcurrent and show a race condition exists.
+Then, we'll make the updates nonatomic and show a race condition exists.

 .. spec:: threads/1/threads.tla

-Explain ``Correct``, check

-Give each process a local counter, make the thing nonatomic

-spec2

-Show error

-Add a mutex
+``Correct`` is similar to our invariants in `duplicates`. *Once every thread is done running*, each thread should have incremented ``counter`` once, which means that ``counter = NumThreads``.
+Confirm that the spec passes with ``INVARIANT Correct`` :ss:`threads_1`.

+Now let's assume we can't atomically update ``counter``: maybe our hardware doesn't support it, maybe ``counter`` is on a separate machine of the network, or maybe the increment is just a stand-in for a much more complex implementation logic.
+Regardless, we now have to update it in two steps: first we assign it to a thread-local variable, then we compute the next value and assign it to ``counter``.
+To model this, we'll split the label in two, creating a point of concurrency.

+The thread-local variable is an "internal implementation detail", and I don't think we'll be doing global operations on it, so this is a good place to use a process var.

+.. spec:: threads/2/threads.tla
+  :diff: threads/1/threads.tla

+Before we continue, I want to recommend a good exercise to improve your modeling skills.
+You know, based on how I'm presenting this example, that this will fail.
+But *how* will it fail?
+Before you run the model checker, try to figure out what error it will give you and why.
+See if you can guess the number of steps it will take, and what order the processes will run.

+This is will help you get better with TLA+, but it's does something else, too.
+As you write more specifications, you'll start to see errors *without* running the model checker.
+One reason why concurrency is so unintuitive is we normally don't get rapid feedback on the mistakes we make.
+If you had a race condition to your code, it could be days or weeks before bites you, and then it takes even longer to fully understand it.
+Whereas in a specification, the model checker shows you immediately.
+This trains your intuition for race conditions much more quickly than normal.

+...

+Okay, so the error should look something like this:

+.. todo:: ERROR

+Both threads read the value of ``counter`` when it's 0, meaning they both set ``tmp`` to 0, meaning they both assign ``counter := 1``.
+Let's add a lock.

+.. spec:: threads/3/threads.tla
+  :diff: threads/2/threads.tla

+:ss:`threads_3`

 Talk about sentinel values and what the alternative is.